dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 The Russian Admiral was enraged.
 The troops and equipment on these transports were vital to the Soviet plan to close the Atlantic for the vital early days of the war.
-“Get that bastard\!” he bellowed into his radio transmitter to the commander of his ASW screen.
+“Get that bastard!” he bellowed into his radio transmitter to the commander of his ASW screen.

 Several miles away, another Metel anti-submarine rocket (known to NATO